What is Trauma?

-Post-Traumatic Stress Disorder (PTSD) is a trauma and stress related disorder that may develop after exposure to a terrifying traumatic event or multiple events-either experiencing it or witnessing it.
+Post-Traumatic Stress Disorder (PTSD) is a trauma and stress related disorder that can develop after exposure to a terrifying or distressing event or multiple events.
 Symptoms may include flashbacks, nightmares and severe anxiety, as well as uncontrollable thoughts about the event.

 Common Symptoms of PTSD

 - Avoiding thoughts, feelings, people or places that remind you of the traumatic event

 - Loss of interest in activities you enjoyed before the trauma(s) ever happened

 - Anxiety disorders resulting in chronic physical pain, body tensions and teeth grinding

 - Feeling rejected, threatened or distant for most people

 - Inability to relax the mind and the body